-All our current Officers/ Supervisors have been trained in Basic Road Meteorology and the use of Ice Prediction Systems.
+All current Duty Officers/ Controllers have been trained in Basic Road Meteorology and the use of Ice Prediction Systems.
 All our current winter drivers have been trained to a level equivalent to SVQ/City & Guilds level or equivalent in winter maintenance.